Boyce–Codd normal form: History

 Edgar F. Codd released his original article "A Relational Model of Data for Large Shared Databanks" in June 1970.
 This was the first time the notion of a relational database was published.
 All work after this, including the Boyce–Codd normal form method was based on this relational model.

 The Boyce–Codd normal form was first described by Ian Heath in 1971, and has also been called Heath normal form by Chris Date.

 BCNF was formally developed in 1974 by Raymond F. Boyce and Edgar F. Codd to address certain types of anomalies not dealt with by 3NF as originally defined.

 As mentioned, Chris Date has pointed out that a definition of what we now know as BCNF appeared in a paper by Ian Heath in 1971.
 Date writes:

 Since that definition predated Boyce and Codd's own definition by some three years, it seems to me that BCNF ought by rights to be called Heath normal form.
 But it isn't.

 Definition

 If a relational schema is in BCNF, then all redundancy based on functional dependency has been removed, although other types of redundancy may still exist.
-A relational schema R is in Boyce–Codd normal form if and only if for every one of its functional dependencies X → Y, at least one of the following conditions hold:
+A table (or relation schema) R is in Boyce–Codd normal form if and only if for every one of its functional dependencies X → Y, at least one of the following conditions hold: